willogy-team/insights--tensorflow/part4/README.md

 exec(assignation)
 ```

 In this case, you can see that we carry out the assignation by string.
 This string is exactly the same as the case of one layer above.
-The only difference is we use string for assignation, which helps us to easily create a single attribute name for each convolutional layer.
+The only difference is we use string for an assignation, which helps us to easily create a single attribute name for each convolutional layer.
 As a result, now we do not need to worry about how many layers are in the block.

 For catching up with the current flow, this is our code until now.